durrendal/nebula-snap/README.md

 Aside from needing to use `nebula.nebula-cert` arbitrary flags can be passed to the nebula-cert binary.

 `nebula.nebula-cert` additionally has access to the `/home` `/mnt` and `/media` which should ease the process of configuring and validating nebula certificates.
-Once configured, client certificates for the `nebula` binary will still need to be placed into `/var/snap/nebula/common/certs` for the vpn to operate.
+Once configured, client certificates for the `nebula` binary will still need to be placed into `/var/snap/nebula/common/certs` for the VPN to operate.

-For information on how to generate nebula certificates, please refer to the [official documentation matained by Defined](https://nebula.defined.net/docs/guides/quick-start/)
+For information on how to generate nebula certificates, please refer to the [official documentation maintained by Defined](https://nebula.defined.net/docs/guides/quick-start/)